MostafaSolimanMO/100-days-of-code/r1-log.md

 ### R1D16
 Learned about preferences in Android that was a confusing concept and I didn't get clrealy, but I implemented it to the earthquakes report app.

+### R1D17
+still learning about preferences in Android and edited some code in the Earthquake Report app